cloudify-cosmo/docs.getcloudify.org/content/plugins/ldap.md

 For this example we use `uid` since it's the default attribute for search based bind.
 * An LDAP search is performed for the user starting at the pre-defined base DN (**"ou=Users,dc=welcome,dc=com"**).
 * If a user with `uid` **"smiller"** has been found under the base DN, his fully qualified DN (**"cn=steve miller,ou=Users,dc=welcome,dc=com"**) will be used to bind with the supplied password.

-# Configuring the authentication provider
-Configuring the LDAP authentication provider should be done within the constraints of authenticating against the organization's directory.
-Setting the LDAP plugin configuration is done prior to bootstrap and will determine the way users authenticate against the Cloudify manager throughout its lifecycle.

 ## Initialization properties
 {{% table %}}